FROM OLD TO NEW: HOW TO RESTORE AN OLD BOAT TRAILER

 When replacing parts, make sure to not just replace them but more importantly, to upgrade them.
 After all, you want to achieve an almost-new trailer boat so why not pick the best parts on the market?

-To clean the trailer, devote enough time with proper sandblasting.
+To clean the trailer, sandblasting is the way to go.
 Also, instead of having it painted, consider powder coating.
 This process leaves a smooth and hard skin finish and has many significant benefits over traditional paint.

 After cleaning, replacing the parts and powder coating, it’s now time to add the finer details.
 Some of the accessories you can to your trailer boat are:

-• Self-centering keel rollers: These rollers help keep the boat into position and keep it aligned.
+• Self-centring keel rollers: These rollers help keep the boat into position and keep it aligned.
 This is very useful in rough conditions.

 • Bumper covers: These will provide extra protection for the trailer and the boat.